 My research has centered on understanding the underlying cellular mechanisms and identifying novel treatments for neurodegenerative, neuromuscular, and inflammatory diseases.
-My current focus has been on developing gene therapies for diseases that affect the eye like uveitis, retinitis pigmentosa, and age-related macular degeneration.
+Most recently, I have been developing gene therapies for diseases that affect the eye like retinitis pigmentosa, uveitis, and age-related macular degeneration.

 Earlier in my career I studied muscular dystrophies associated with mutations in dysferlin and members of the dystrophin-glycoprotein complex.
 While these are very different diseases from those that affect the eye, the underlying cell biology share common features.
 For example, inherited mutations can have a negative consequence on calcium signaling, cell membrane biology, or cytoskeletal dynamics, which ultimately cause different diseases depending on the cell type affected (i.e. muscle myofibers or retinal neurons).